 Companies risk losing leads to competitors if potential customers cannot locate the company due to a lack of an online presence.
 As a result, companies must establish an online presence to achieve the best results for their business.
 Companies that invest time and effort into this will reach more leads who are interested in their products or services.

 2) Keeping up with competitors

-If businesses are wondering why digital marketing is so essential, the answer is that their competitors are already doing it.
+Many businesses wonder why digital marketing is so essential.
+The answer is that their competitors are already doing it.
 Many of their competitors have already embraced everything digital marketing has to offer.

 They’ve created social profiles, optimized their websites for SEO, and run paid advertisements to reach new leads.
 This is one of the reasons why businesses should use digital marketing.
-They must do everything their competitors do and more to compete with others.
+They must do everything their competitors do and more to remain competitive.

 Businesses must invest in digital marketing to generate leads who consider their company an option.
 Companies that fail to invest in digital marketing lose traffic to their competitors.
 Without a robust digital marketing strategy, customers will be unaware that the company exists and will choose a competitor instead.